 There’s still pain and they tell me it will likely be many months before it feels “normal” so I continue with daily PT and strength training.
 I am gradually painting again and looking to what comes next around this holy calling.
 We are in the midst of so much global change and after nearly 20 years with this particular vision, I am contemplating what might want to change or be updated in my work if anything.
 Not clear yet but trusting.
 Some adventure and travel is likewise calling!

 I know that art is essential for the healing of our world.
 In an interview with the late, beloved Barry Lopez, his parting words—to all of us who are artists, writers, healers, and creatives working for the good of our planet—was: “Don’t be distracted.
 Stay in your prayer.
 Just keep doing the work.”
 At times, it can feel hopeless but I’m taking his words to heart.
 The world needs all of our creative gifts now more than ever—and yes, you do have a gift!
-If you are holding the light in these dark times, you are an Earthkeeper.

 For love of the Earth!

 It’s February 2nd and already the first signs of spring are here with daffodils emerging and little buds on the hydrangeas beginning to show themselves in the garden.
 A mild winter in the Northwest but we are still only half way to the Spring Equinox.
 Today is Imbolc which originated within the pagan tradition and is one of the cross-quarter days which falls between the Solstice and the Equinox.
 The day became associated with the Celtic goddess Brigid who was later adopted by the early Christians and is revered as St. Brigid.
 From chalicecenter.net/imbolc: